 Sampling Objectives and Procedures

 Sampling protocols and locations have been selected to provide data consistent with the requirements of the NPDES permit and the representativeness criteria set forth in the Quality Assurance Program Plan for Non-Construction Stormwater Runoff Monitoring (QAPP) (Taylor Associates, Inc. 2011 rev. 2013).
-The monitoring locations were selected to represent stormwater downstream of the last best management practice (BMP) within each subbasin.
+The monitoring locations were selected to represent stormwater downstream of the last (BMP) within each subbasin.

 The QAPP describes the criteria for sampling storm events and describes all relevant sampling, programming, and handling necessary to satisfy the monitoring requirements of the permit.
 Table 2 lists the current constituents measured or analyzed, methods used, and detection limits.
 The STIA reports results on DMRs from storms and samples that were considered representative according to criteria specified in the QAPP.

-The STIA uses telemetry-based automatic samplers to collect a grab sample then a flow-weighted composite sample during rainstorms of 0.10 inches or greater that are preceded by less than 0.10 inch of rainfall in the previous 24 hours.
+STIA uses telemetry-based automatic samplers to collect a grab sample followed by a flow-weighted composite sample during rainstorms of 0.10 inches or greater that are preceded by less than 0.10 inch of rainfall in the previous 24 hours.
 These rainfall and antecedent sampling conditions are specified in the NPDES permit, Part 2, 2S2.B.
-Each grab or composite sample is analyzed for the constituents listed in Table 2 depending on sample type as specified in the NPDES permit.
+Each grab or composite sample is analyzed for the constituents listed in Table 2 based on sample type as specified in the NPDES permit.

 Table 2.
 Constituents, Methods and Detection Limits